 Unearthed Words

-This book came out in 2020, and the subtitle is A World of Flowers Through the Artist's Eye.
+Buy the book on Amazon: Petal: A World of Flowers Through the Artist's Eye

 Today's Botanic Spark

-“I have only to break into the tightness of a strawberry, and I see summer - its dust and lowering skies.”
+“I have only to break into the tightness of a strawberry, and I see summer.”

 Featured Book